About Me

 I’ve been shaped by profound relationships, including partnership and motherhood, church-based/religious experiences, my personal spiritual journey, and by years of holding space for people who are healing their minds and tending to their hearts.

-Prior to graduate school, in need of relief and space to make sense of my life, my decisions, and the pain I was in, I had begun my own therapy journey.
-I was surprised at how generative and healing my sessions were, and I wondered about the mechanics of the process — how exactly this relationship with a kind, smart stranger was helping me… because it clearly was.
+Prior to graduate school, driven by a need for relief and space to make sense of the pain I was in, I had begun my own therapy journey.
+I was struck immediately by how helpful and generative my weekly sessions were, and I wondered about the mechanics of the process — how exactly this time I was spending with a kind, smart stranger was helping me… because it clearly was.
 The genuine, skillful support of another human helped me find courage to face what was noisy inside me, and I began to integrate my painful experiences and find new perspectives.
 I discovered new ways of relating to myself, others, and life itself.
 Openings.
-I felt more free, less pressured, more myself and more present in life.
+Slowly, I felt more free, less pressured, more myself and more present in life.

-That inner journey continues for me, and I continue to be deeply curious about and enlivened by the ‘how’ of our inner lives… what supports humans feeling well and whole, experiencing congruent, authentic lives - and in particular, the role of helping relationships in nurturing that.
-I’m so thankful to have wise and skillful support along the way, and I continue to live out those questions.
+That inner journey continues for me, and I continue to be deeply curious about and enlivened by the ‘how’ of our inner lives… what supports humans feeling well and whole, experiencing congruent, authentic lives — and in particular, the role of helping relationships in nurturing that inner wholeness, congruence and authenticity.
+I’m so thankful to have found wise and loving support along the way, both personally and professionally.

-I’m fascinated by the science and spirituality of connection, and the power of the human heart.
-I’m moved by the healing power and inherent sacredness in genuine relational presence.
-We are discovering more and more just how interconnected all of life is.
-I can’t wait for us to learn and experience more about this.
+I’m fascinated by the science and spirituality of connection, and the real power of the human heart as the home of connection.
+I’m moved by the inherent sacredness of genuine relational presence.
+We continue to discover just how interconnected all of life truly is, and I’m excited for us to keep learning.

-One of my gifts has been to take life and the big questions seriously… and so, of course, one of my areas of growth is learning the opposite: to not to take it all so seriously :) I’m very thankful for all the humor in my life today!
+One of my gifts is a drive to take life — and the big questions — seriously.
+And so, of course, one of my areas of growth is learning the opposite… discerning how and when I don’t have to take it all so seriously!
+I’m very thankful for all the humor in my life today, day in and day out.
+Yes, please — tell me the joke, send me the meme!!